Strata levy notices

 - Payment details: Including methods of payment and where and how to pay.

-The statement includes:
+The statement includes information about:

-- How to make an enquiry
+- how to make an enquiry

-- Information about payment plans and financial hardship
+- payment plans and financial hardship

-- Dispute resolution options available (for example, any internal dispute resolution information and the option to apply for free mediation with NSW Fair Trading)
+- dispute resolution options available (for example, any internal dispute resolution information and the option to apply for free mediation with NSW Fair Trading)

-- How to get translated versions of the information statement (available in 10 community languages).
+- how to get translated versions of the information statement (available in 10 community languages).

 Translated Financial Hardship Information Statement